ytakefuji/exercises/README.md

 You should convert euro.xlsx to euro.csv where euro.xlsx was downloaded from: https://www.statista.com/statistics/1102288/coronavirus-deaths-development-europe/

+Note that all integers must be converted to proper integers, for example, "1,234" to 1234 in euro.csv file.

 Use numpy.polyfit function for prediction using converted euro.csv.